icon

 of the world’s population is projected to live in cities by 2050.

-Working with the Cairo government and environmental solutions provider ARIA Suez, Dassault Systèmes has been developing a virtual twin solution that collates meteorological data and uses it to identify potential heat islands within the city.
+As part of a city project that was worked on in partnership with a solution provider, Dassault Systèmes has been developing a virtual twin solution that collates meteorological data and uses it to identify potential heat islands within the city.

-“We can then simulate the effectiveness of various mitigation approaches, including revegetation, building insulation, and the optimization of road-surface materials,” says Audi.
-“If we get the right data and perform the right analysis at the right time, we have the power to anticipate the future effects of extreme weather and design solutions that reduce the impact of these risks to create livable, resilient cities,” says Audi.
+“We can then simulate the effectiveness of various mitigation approaches, including revegetation, building insulation, and the optimization of road-surface materials,” says Milosevic.
+“If we get the right data and perform the right analysis at the right time, we have the power to anticipate the future effects of extreme weather and design solutions that reduce the impact of these risks to create livable, resilient cities,” says Milosevic.

 For public authorities, putting humans at the heart of this vision is crucial.
 And here too virtual twins can help.
-By applying demographic and geographic data to real-world situations, they can analyze the impact of different policy approaches through the creation of ‘what-if’ scenarios to determine which is most effective.
+By applying demographic and geographic data to real-world situations, they can analyze the impact of different policy approaches through the creation of ‘what-if’ scenarios to determine which is most effective and where urban resilience can be improved.
 And by providing a single source of truth from which to work, virtual twins can also cut across organizational siloes and create consensus among decision-makers.

 Given the sheer complexity of cities and the challenges of population growth and environmental stress they face, innovation is needed more than ever.
 Virtual models offer leaders the opportunity to leverage real-time data and test and iterate policies in the virtual world to minimize risk in the real world, ensuring the allocation of budget and resource to the projects that will make a lasting difference to citizens’ lives.